Chinmaya-Kausik/chinmaya-kausik.github.io/_projects/py_knots.md

 4. Conduct a random search for a minimal homology basis of the braid's Seifert surface, which helps understand how "minimally complex" a Seifert surface associated to the knot/link has to be.

 ### Code
 I was quite proud of the code quality back when I wrote it, since it was my first large-scale solo project.
-You can find the code and the downloadable .exe file in [this](https://github.com/Chinmaya-Kausik/py_knots) Github Repository.
+You can find the Python code and the downloadable .exe file in [this](https://github.com/Chinmaya-Kausik/py_knots) Github Repository.
+The less well done and non-production ready Scala code is [here](https://github.com/Chinmaya-Kausik/scala_knots).